okeeffed/cheat-sheets/Machine-Learning-Intro.md

 `Multiclass classification`: More than two classes.

-__Example__
+**Example**

-- a dataset consisting of persons
+*   a dataset consisting of persons
-- features: age, weight and income
+*   features: age, weight and income
-- class:
-	- binary: happy or not happy
-	- multiclass: happy, satisfied, not happy
+*   class: - binary: happy or not happy - multiclass: happy, satisfied, not happy
-- features can be numerical
+*   features can be numerical - height - age
-	- height
-	- age
-- features can be categorical
-	- travel class
+*   features can be categorical - travel class

-__Decision Trees__
+**Decision Trees**

 Suppose you want a patient as sick or not sick (1 or 0).